-In fact, machine learning technology is often presented almost as a miracle solution.
+In fact, machine learning in recruitment is often presented almost as a miracle solution.
 Are you struggling to get those job adverts right?
 Here’s an AI-powered tool for you that targets exactly the people you’re looking for.

 Do you need help screening hundreds or even thousands of resumes?
 Not to worry, there’s this great solution that can do it for you in the blink of an eye.

 Truth be told, it does sound pretty amazing, doesn’t it?